-- Worship – It is a sincere response of the Prairie community to God’s gracious invitation through glorifying Him.
+- Worship – It is a sacred space to declare God’s worth as a whole community.
 It is a tangible reflection of the reality that Christ is the life-transforming centre of and reason for our learning community.
 It is our declaration and practice to seek God and His kingdom first.
 It is our surrendered acknowledging of our desire for and dependence on Him.

-- Community – It is the place of gathering with God and with one another in the Prairie community.
-It is dedication to authentic community of loving one another with sincerity, where our diversity is expressed in a wonderful unity through our common relationship with the Triune God.
-It provides opportunity for events that contribute to the building of Christ centered community.
+- Community – It is dedication to authentic community of loving one another with sincerity, where our diversity is expressed in a wonderful unity through our common relationship with the Triune God.

 - Instruction – The Bible is the God-breathed Truth through which He nourishes our community.
 We are privileged to listen together, willingly obey it and willingly submit our lives, community and program to its authority.

-- Discipleship – Worship is an experience of transformational change in which God changes believers into the image of Jesus.
+- Discipleship – Worship is a context of rich transformation into His likeness.
 As a faith community we engage God and one another within chapel to be discipled as followers of Jesus.

 - Spiritual Discipline – It is a soul exercise to grow in faith and develop love, fear, and desire for God.
 The practice provides room for God to work in our lives even on the days we don’t “feel” like participating.